pabaq/CarND-Behavioral-Cloning/README.md

 resources and build instructions can be found [here][Project], the required simulator [here][UdacitySimulator] (Term 1).

-## Cloning human driving behaviour with a CNN
+## End-to-end deep learning

-The goal of this project is to teach a Convolutional Neural Network to imitate human driving behaviour solely by providing the cars front camera images and the corresponding steering commands.
-The network shall learn to predict the correct steering when being fed unseen road images.
+The goal of this project is to teach a Convolutional Neural Network to mimic human driving behaviour by providing only the car's front camera images and the corresponding steering commands.
+The network will learn to predict the correct steering, when fed with unseen road images.

 The approach is comparable to Nvidias [End-to-End Deep Learning for Self-Driving Cars][Nvidia2016] and we will therefore adopt their CNN for this project.
 You can find their papers in the [References](#references) in the end.
-Instead of using real world data we will collect the training data by driving some laps in Udacitys [Self-Driving Car Simulator][UdacitySimulator].
+Instead of using real-world data we will collect the training data by driving a few laps in Udacity's [Self-Driving Car Simulator][UdacitySimulator].
 Additionally, we will augment the collected data to help the network generalize and recover from adverse positions.

 The complete code of this project can be found in the following modules:

 - [``model.py``][model]: Implementation of Nvidia's network with Keras
-- [``utilities.py``][utilities]: Helper functions for the loading and visualization of the data.
-Furthermore, definition of the generator used to feed the network with the training and validation batches.
+- [``utilities.py``][utilities]: Utilities for the loading and visualization of the data.
+  Furthermore, definition of the generator to feed the network with the training and validation batches.
-- [``augmenation.py``][augmentation]: Augmentation and preprocessing functions used to extend and preprocess the collected data before being fed into the network.
+- [``augmenation.py``][augmentation]: Augmentation and preprocessing functions used to extend and preprocess the collected data before it is fed into the network.
-- [``Behavioural_Cloning.py``][main]: Setting of all the relevant parameters and training of the network.
+- [``Behavioural_Cloning.py``][main]: Setting all relevant parameters and training of the network.
-- [``drive.py``][drive]: Required to let a trained network drive the car in autonomous mode in the simulator.
+- [``drive.py``][drive]: Needed to let a trained network drive the car in autonomous mode in the simulator.

-Several investigations and parameter variations were performed.
-The trained models for each investigation are stored as ``*.h5`` files in the subdirectories of the [``models``][models] folder.
+Several examinations and parameter variations were performed.
+The trained models for each investigation are saved as ``*.h5`` files in the subdirectories of the [``models``][models] folder.

-To let a model drive the car autonomously, a track needs to be started in the simulator in autonomous mode, and the following command has to be typed into the console ``python drive.py model.h5``.
-Note, that the [``preprocessing_kwargs``][prep] in [``Behavioural_Cloning.py``][main] need to be set as they were during the model's training process.
+To have a model drive the car autonomously, a track must be started in the simulator in autonomous mode, and the following command must be entered into the console ``python drive.py model.h5``.
+Note, that the [``preprocessing_kwargs``][prep] in [``Behavioural_Cloning.py``][main] must be set as they were set during the training process of the model.

 ## Network Architecture
 ![][cnn]
 &nbsp;

-Nvidias CNN takes as input an image of shape (66, 200) in YUV color space.
+Nvidia's CNN takes an image of the shape (66, 200) in the YUV color space as input.
 A normalization layer is followed by 5 convolutional layers, of which the first three have a ``5x5`` kernel with a ``2x2`` stride and the last two a non-strided ``3x3`` kernel.
-The output of the fifth convolutional layer is flattened and followed by three fully-connected layers of the shown sizes.
-The output of the network is a single node which will hold the steering value to be learned by regression.
+The output of the fifth convolutional layer is flattened and is followed by three fully connected layers of the specified size.
+The output of the network is a single node containing the steering value to be learned by regression.

-In the networks implementation for this project ``Relu`` activations are used throughout all layers.
-After each dense layer a dropout layer is implemented.
-The dropout rate may be set individually for each investigation.
+In the network's implementation for this project ``Relu`` activations are used throughout all layers.
+A dropout layer is implemented after each dense layer.
+The dropout rate can be adjusted individually for each study.
 However, overfitting was not really a problem in this project.
-The dropout layers were kept inactive for the most investigations.
-The network is implemented with Keras as shown below.
+The dropout layers were kept inactive for most of the examinations.
+The network is implemented using Keras as shown below.

 ````python
 nvidia_model = Sequential()